 The Company acquired Advanced Medical Personnel Services, Inc., during 2019, and management excluded from its assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2019, Advanced Medical Personnel Services, Inc.'s internal control over financial reporting associated with total assets of \$233.9 million (of which \$206.5 million represents goodwill and intangible assets included within the scope of the assessment) and total revenues of \$82.3 million included in the consolidated financial statements of the Company as of and for the year ended December 31, 2019.
-Our audit of internal control over financial reporting of Advanced Medical Personnel Services, Inc.
+Our audit of internal control over financial reporting of the Company also excluded an evaluation of the internal control over financial reporting of Advanced Medical Personnel Services, Inc.